 But we are not only that.
 We have hope which seems to lift us above even the mortality of the whole earth.
 We do not want to believe that our hopes will be vanquished merely by the death of this physical body.
 Which person on earth will be able to work for any value whatsoever in this world, knowing very well that death is at the elbow?
 If we know that there is no guarantee for human life, and any moment can be the last moment, who would be so eager to do anything in this world?
 Who would lift a finger to do anything if it is certain that the next moment is not secure?

-Here I have only set up certain questions, problems to shake us from our complacency that we may be entertaining in a state of ignorance, not knowing that our highest knowledge is the worst of ignorance, finally speaking.
-We know nothing of the facts of nature or the truths of life, and perhaps the time has come to respect these deeper truths of life, to be obedient to the laws of nature and to be humbly subservient to that eternal Creator of all values of life which, with its infinite eyes, knows all things, and whose existence no one can deny.
+Here I have only set up certain questions, problems to shakeup our own personality from the complacency that we may be entertaining in a state of ignorance, not knowing that our highest knowledge is the worst of ignorance, finally speaking.
+We know nothing of the facts of nature or the truths of life, and perhaps the time has come to respect these deeper truths of life, to be obedient to the laws of nature and to be humbly subservient to that eternal Regulator of all values of life which, with its infinite eyes, knows all things, and whose existence no one can deny.

 I have the great joy at this moment to invoke upon not only upon all of you seated here but upon all the brothers and sisters of this country, upon mankind as a whole, the infinite abundance and grace of that infinite meaning that is embedded in the least of things in this world, and the blessings of all the Masters.